RTDETRv2 vs EfficientDet: A Technical Comparison for Object Detection

 Strengths:

-- Real-Time Performance: Optimized for fast inference, suitable for real-time applications with hardware acceleration.
+- Real-Time Performance: Optimized for fast inference, particularly when accelerated with tools like NVIDIA TensorRT, making it suitable for high-throughput applications.

 Weaknesses: